You can ask for publicly owned land or buildings to be sold if you think they’re vacant or underused.

 1 Horse Guards Road

-Contact the National Planning Casework Team about property owned by local councils and public bodies.
+Contact the Planning Casework Unit about property owned by local councils and public bodies.